What Are The Stages Of Childhood?

 Language development and communication skills

 Language skills often begin to surface around two months of age.
 The child will continue to learn more advanced language skills over the next several years of their life.
-Key milestones might include:
+Key developmental milestones might include:

 • Cooing and babbling (2-4 months)